fbpx

 Vulnerable and Outdated Components

 Most online applications are built using third-party frameworks.
-Unknown application codes can lead to unwanted results and situations such as accent control violations, SQL injections, etc.
+So, your app may contain unknown codes that can lead you down a rabbit hole of unexpected events, such as accent control violations, unauthorized access, SQL injections, and other threats.

 Affected objects:

-How to prevent risks from vulnerable and outdated components
+How to prevent risks from weak and obsolete components

-Based on our experience in software development, we strongly recommend the following:
+Based on our expertise in software development, we strongly recommend the following preventative measures:

-• Purchase components from official sources through secure channels.
+• Always acquire your components from official, trusted sources via secure channels.

-• Remove any excessive requirements, functionality, items, folders, or documentation.
+• Remove any unnecessary features, directories, components, items, or documents.

-While the OWASP Top Ten is useful for improving web application security, it is not the be-all and end-all.
-There is a strong focus on securing the server side, but many of today’s attacks focus on the client side.
-In other words, it’s important to look in all directions. Сonsider the OWASP Top 10 as a starting point and complement it with practices tailored to your needs.
+While the OWASP Top 10 vulnerability list provides a robust framework for improving web application security, it shouldn’t be-all and end-all.
+Yes, it heavily emphasizes server-side security, but many of today’s attacks target the client side.
+In other words, it’s vital to maintain a 360-degree security vision.
+Consider the Top 10 vulnerabilities by OWASP as a starting point and complement it with strategies tailored to your needs.

 Let Relevant Secure Your Web Application

-Although application software development and frameworks are becoming more and more secure, attackers find new ways to attack their weak points.
-Deployment isn’t the end of the road – security experts need to find and fix all possible vulnerabilities.
-Whether this is done correctly depends on their awareness of cyber threats and applying strong security practices.
+Although application software development and frameworks are becoming increasingly secure, attackers find new ways to attack their weak points.
+Deployment isn’t the end of the road – security experts must always be on their toes, finding and fixing all possible web applications’ vulnerabilities.
+The efficacy of these fixies depends on their awareness of cyber threats and the application of strong security practices.

 If you lack sufficient resources to defend your web application against cyber attacks, you can outsource it to managed security service providers like Relevant.
 Our experience in cybersecurity – from architecture and design to delivery and operations, has enabled us to protect apps, infrastructure, and processes for clients from various industries, including fintech, SaaS, and IoT.
 Contact us if you are searching for a reliable security partner to empower your digital world.